Elders Limited: Social responsibility

 In 2016 Elders partnered with the North Queensland Cowboys National Rugby League team, producing a series of television advertisements and community initiatives to raise awareness and break the stigma of mental health.
 This program ended in 2018.

-Following the Sir Ivan bushfire in June 2017 which burned more than 55 000 hectares of western NSW farmland in a single day, many Elders teams gave up time to contribute to a fencing day restoring damaged property.
-The project was conducted in collaboration with longstanding client Ant Martin of Dalkeith Herefords, whose properties were hit particularly hard by the bushfire.
+Following the Sir Ivan bushfire in June 2017, many Elders teams gave up time to contribute to a fencing day restoring damaged property.
 Elders also raised funds for the NSW Farmers Merriwa Sir Ivan Bushfire Appeal.

 Elders Give It is a community giving program raising funds for not-for-profit organisations that support rural communities.
-Current partners of Elders Give It include the Royal Flying Doctor Service, Landcare Australia and Beyond Blue.
+Partners of Elders Give It include the Royal Flying Doctor Service, Landcare Australia and Beyond Blue.

 In April 2017 Elders on South Australia's Eyre Peninsula raised $25,000 for the Royal Flying Doctor Service and in November of the same year became a major sponsor of the Flying Doctor unveiling a new aircraft bearing the Elders logo, part of a three-year $300,000 sponsorship.

-In FY2019, Elders made donations, support and contributions valued at $1.3 million to community projects including sporting teams, schools and rural charities.
+In 2019, Elders made donations, support and contributions valued at $1.3 million to community projects including sporting teams, schools and rural charities.